Well it's about time!

 At 1,500-square feet, ATMV’s Fountains store will be smaller, but will stock a more focused selection of hot-selling new and collectible vintage media on vinyl, CD, DVDs, and pop culture gift items.
 Patrons can expect to see the kind of items they’ve come to expect from All That Music & Video over the years.
 “Simply put, the Fountains store will carry all of our premium, best-selling, high-value inventory,” George says.

 That’s where Phase Two comes in.
-ATMV will launch an outlet-style store sometime in February 2020 from its Boeing Drive office warehouse location.
+ATMV will launch an outlet-style store sometime in spring 2020 from its Boeing Drive office warehouse location.
 It will offer thousands of mostly used; vinyl, CD & DVD titles too numerous to fit at the new Fountains store.
 The space will also serve as a home for its growing e-commerce operation, a processing center for vintage media purchases, and as a limited retail outlet that will feed the Fountains store.

 The moves are part of the ongoing evolution of All That Music & Video.
 Although change is inevitable and always disruptive, it’ll be business as usual at the existing Gateway store through most of the month.
 The store is generously stocked and ready for the busy holiday season.
 “I’ve been lucky enough to grow All That Music & Video to be El Paso’s largest independently owned music retailer while seeing the rise and fall of records, cassettes, CDs and DVD.”
 A new slogan “where having a hard copy matters,” will be featured in all marketing materials as ATMV fulfills the demand for the booming LP vinyl market.
 It’s very exciting to have multiple generations of El Paso collectors come into our store.
 We appreciate their patronage and for being fans and supporters of All That Music & Video.”